James Burton (property developer): Significant property developments

-By 1787, Burton had established a positive reputation in Southwark: in 1786 he had built the Blackfriars Rotunda in Great Surrey Street (now Blackfriars Road) to house the Leverian Museum, for land agent and museum proprietor James Parkinson; this building subsequently housed the Southwark Institution.
+By 1787, Burton was lauded in Southwark: in 1786 he had built the Blackfriars Rotunda in Great Surrey Street (now Blackfriars Road) to house the Leverian Museum, for museum proprietor James Parkinson; this building subsequently housed the Southwark Institution.

-Burton when aged 28 years first proposed to build on the land that was made available by the Foundling Hospital, on which he worked from 1789.
+Burton when aged 28 years proposed to build on the land that was made available by the Foundling Hospital, on which he had worked from 1789.
 He built the earliest part of the Royal Veterinary College in Camden Town in 1792 - 1793.

-Between 1790 and 1792, he asked the Governors of the Foundling Hospital for a permission to exclusively build on the whole of Brunswick Square, but they underestimated his ability, and declined to waive their rule of not allowing any one speculator to develop more than a small proportion of the ground, and granted Burton only a small part of land on the south side and part of Guildford Street.
-Subsequently, however, Burton expanded this estate with further purchases until he became the most important builder on the hospital's estate, and owned most of its western property: between 1792 and 1802 he built 586 houses on the estate, on which he spent over £400,000, to bring the total number of his constructions on the estate to 600.
-Samuel Pepys Cockerell, advisor to the Governors of the Foundling Hospital, commended Burton's excellence:"Without such a man [James Burton], possessed of very considerable talents, unwearied industry, and a capital of his own, the extraordinary success of the improvement of the Foundling Estate could not have taken place...
+Between 1790 and 1792, he asked the Governors of the Foundling Hospital for a permission to exclusively build the whole of Brunswick Square, but they declined to waive their rule of prohibition of any one speculator to develop more than a small proportion of the ground, and granted Burton only land on the south side of Brunswick Square and part of Guilford Street.
+Subsequently, however, Burton expanded that holding by further purchases until he became the most extensive builder on the Hospital's Estate, and owned most of its western property.
+He between 1792 and 1802 he built 586 houses on the Estate, on which he spent over £400,000 in Georgian money, until the number of his constructions on the estate were 600.
+Samuel Pepys Cockerell, advisor to the Governors of the Foundling Hospital, commended Burton's excellence:

+"Without such a man [James Burton], possessed of very considerable talents, unwearied industry, and a capital of his own, the extraordinary success of the improvement of the Foundling Estate could not have taken place...
 By his own peculiar resources of mind, he has succeeded in disposing of his buildings and rents, under all disadvantages of war, and of an unjust clamour which has repeatedly been raised against him.
 Mr. Burton was ready to come forward with money and personal assistance to relieve and help forward those builders who were unable to proceed in their contracts; and in some instances he has been obliged to resume the undertaking and complete himself what has been weakly and imperfectly proceeded with...".

 The contemporary Oxford Dictionary of National Biography contends that 'there is certainly no doubt about his energy and financial acumen'.
-Burton was vigorously industrious, and quickly became 'most gratifyingly rich'.
-Throughout his development of the Foundling Hospital Estate, Burton was encouraged by Francis Russell, 5th Duke of Bedford, and his successor, John Russell, 6th Duke of Bedford, and by the Skinners' Company to develop the remainder of Bloomsbury, including their adjacent estates.
-In 1800, Burton bought a portion of the London estate of the Dukes of Bedford, and immediately demolished the Bedfords decaying London mansion, Bedford House, on the site of which he constructed several family homes, including the houses of Bedford Place and Russell Square.
+Burton's industry made him 'most gratifyingly rich'.
+Throughout his development of the Foundling Hospital Estate, Burton was encouraged by Francis Russell, 5th Duke of Bedford, and his successor, John Russell, 6th Duke of Bedford, and by The Worshipful Company of Skinners, to develop the remainder of Bloomsbury and their adjacent estates.
+In 1800, Burton bought a portion of the London estate of the Dukes of Bedford, and demolished the Bedfords decaying London mansion, Bedford House, on the site of which he constructed family homes, including the houses of Bedford Place and Russell Square.